dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/lancedb.md

 - The `embedding_model` specifies the model used by the embedding provider for generating embeddings.
   Check with the embedding provider which options are available.
   Reference https://lancedb.github.io/lancedb/embeddings/default_embedding_functions/.
 - The `embedding_model_provider_api_key` is the API key for the embedding model provider used to generate embeddings.
-If you're using a provider that doesn't need authentication, such as ollama, you don't need to supply this key.
+If you're using a provider that doesn't need authentication, such as Ollama, you don't need to supply this key.

 :::info Available model providers
 - "gemini-text"